Electric blanket

 Tip 5: Let your baby fall asleep independently

-It is important to teach your baby to fall asleep independently – so try to put your baby to bed when they are still sleepy but not quite asleep.
+It is important to teach your baby to fall asleep independently.
+Therefore, put your baby to bed when he is still sleepy but not quite asleep.
 If you notice that your baby is sleepy or tired, don’t wait too long.

-If your baby wakes up at night, wait a while to see if they fall back asleep on their own.
-Because babies sleep so fragmented, they often fall asleep again quite quickly.
-Of course, they may be hungry, going through a lot of emotions, experiencing a growth spurt or are unwell.
+If your baby wakes up at night, wait a while to see if he falls back asleep on his own.
+Because babies sleep so fragmented, they often fall asleep again.
+Of course, they may be hungry, going through a lot of emotions, experiencing a growth spurt or being sick.
 As parents, you will recognize over time the signals that may, temporarily or not, confuse your baby’s sleep rhythm.
-Pay extra attention if your baby is unwell or behaving differently than usual.
+Pay extra attention if your baby is sick or behaving differently than usual.

 How much sleep is actually normal for a baby?

-A baby up to 6 to 8 weeks needs feeding every 2 to 3 hours on average but can sometimes sleep for up to 6 hours at a time.
-Starting at 6 weeks, babies learn about their biological clock.
+A baby up to 6 to 8 weeks needs feeding every 2 to 3 hours on average, but they can sometimes sleep for up to 6 hours at a time.
+Starting at 6 weeks, babies learn about the biological clock.
 As a result, according to the Belgian ‘Kind & Gezin‘ (Child & Family), more than half of 6-month-old babies will already sleep 6 to 8 hours in a stretch and especially at night.

-From the age of about 1 year you should notice that sleep time during the night increases, whilst napping during the day continues.
-As your child gets older, until about three years old, the afternoon naps will slowly reduce to one to two-hours.
+From the age of about 1 year, you notice that sleep time during the night really increases.
+Of course, naps still follow during the day.
+As age progresses, until about three years old, that slowly evaluates to a 1 or 2 hour afternoon nap.

 Baby nutrition and sleep